nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 challenges.

 ## Ground truth format
-A ground truth label file named `{token}_panoptic.npz` is provided for each sample in the nuScenes-panoptic dataset.
+A ground truth label file named `{token}_panoptic.npz` is provided for each sample in the Panoptic nuScenes dataset.
 A `.npz` file contains the panoptic label array (uint16 format) of the corresponding points in a pointcloud.
 The panoptic label of each point is: **([general class index](#classes) * 1000 + instance index)**.
 Note here general class index (32 classes in total) rather than the challenge class index (16 classes in total) is used.
 For example, a ground